qaisbayabani/SCRCPY-C-Sharp-Client/README.md

+ON 20-03-2022 # CONGRAGULATIONS THAT I HAVE DECIDED TO KILL THE SCRCPY FOR MEAR MIRRORING WE DONT NEED HIM ANY MORE I HAVE WRITTEN MY OWN SERVER UPLOADED AS APP-DEBUG.APK AND U CAN SIMPLY DOWN LOAD INSTAL/DEBUG TO STEAL MY CODE ETC TO SIMPLY MIRROR YOUR PHONE SCREEN TO PC.

+#THE CLIENT SOFTWARE FOR PC WILL BE AVAILABLE TOMORROW.

+#THIS CLIENT AND SERVER SYSTEM DOES NOT NEED ADB COMMANDS.

-CREATEAED IN RSPONSE OF DEBATE AT https://github.com/Genymobile/scrcpy/issues/1073
+OLD POST CREATEAED IN RSPONSE OF DEBATE AT https://github.com/Genymobile/scrcpy/issues/1073

 Subscribe and View my Channel to say thanks and get more........:)

 https://www.youtube.com/results?search_query=qaisbayabanni

 No jumbeled classes and files liabriries just a simple program.cs file.